brot-senpai/osu_public/README.md

 # osu_public

-A repository for public items on u.osu.edu
+A repository for public items on u.osu.edu/tran-788